Krupen/AutoplayVideos/README.md

 1. Auto-play videos when in view.
 2. Auto-pause videos when not in view or partially in view.
 3. Mute/Un-mute videos.
+4. Option to play only first visible video.

 # Demo